For Teachers FAQ

 What is the aim?

-By the end of the season, students will have built and programmed a totally autonomous robot to compete in a 2-day final event.
-The only interaction the students have with the robot during the competition rounds is to push the "GO" button, partially this is done for safety reasons, but mostly because it matches the real world of software more accurately.
-The team can see their logs and what the robot can see while the robot is running but there is no remote control.
+By the end of the season, students will have built and programmed a totally autonomous robot to compete in a two-day final round.
+The only interaction the students have with the robot during the competition rounds is to push the "GO" button.
+This is partially done for safety reasons, but also because it matches the real world of software in a far more accurate manner.
+The team will have access to see what the robot logs and what it sees, however that is as far as their interaction with the team's robot will go.

 Won't this be really hard?